Merabansar225/Chat-Application/README file for MSc.txt

-This README file contains the instructions for how to run the ChatApplication (good usability app) and the ChatApp2 (poor usability app).
+This README file contains the instructions for how to run the ChatApplication.

 # ChatApplication - My Social App

-This is the good usability application that was created for this MSc Project.
+This is the application that was created for my MSc Project.

 ## PACKAGES AND CLASSES OVERVIEW
 - controllers: This package contains all controller classes which handle incoming HTTP requests, and correspond to specific operations: